-Gary advised his clients to stick to their retirement plan and start helping her parents by giving them small amounts of money to help them make ends meet.
+Encouraging the couple to stick to their retirement plan, Gary advised the wife to help her parents by giving them small amounts of money to help them make ends meet.
 Then, as extra money became available, she could increase the amount.

 Protect Your Retirement With Long-Term Care Insurance

-As the kids have more money available to help their parents, Gary recommends they consider buying long-term care (LTC) insurance for mom and dad to help cover expenses related to their nursing home, in-home or assisted living care.
+With their feet on solid financial ground, and with more money available to help the wife’s parents, Gary recommended that the couple consider buying long-term care (LTC) insurance for her parents to help cover expenses related to nursing home, in-home or assisted living care.

-“It’s going to fall to them later to pick up those expenses anyway,” Gary reasoned.
+"It’s going to fall on them later to pick up those expenses anyway," Gary reasoned.

-Sandy L.’s mother suffered a debilitating stroke two years ago, and she now lives in an assisted living facility where she can receive the level of care she needs.
+Another of Gary’s clients, Sandy L., experienced the financial setback of her parents not having long-term care insurance.
+Her mother suffered a debilitating stroke two years ago, and she now lives in an assisted living facility so she can receive the level of care she needs.

-“Long-term care is so expensive!”
-Sandy said.
-Even though her parents built a solid retirement fund, it will only last another 12 to 18 months at the rate they’re currently paying for her care.
+Even though Sandy’s parents built a solid retirement fund, it will only last another 12 to 18 months at the rate they’re currently paying for her mom’s care.

-Gary says paying for your parents’ LTC coverage is an investment in your future as much as it is your parents’.
-“It’s basically an estate planning tool to prevent spending down your own retirement savings to take care of mom and dad in the nursing home,” he explained.
-“We hope it’s something you never need, but it’s better to pay $300 a month for LTC so you don’t have to spend $60,000 a year for the next 10–15 years for nursing home care.”
+Gary’s advice to Sandy and others like her is that a parents’ LTC coverage is an investment in your future as much as it is your parents’.
+"It’s basically an estate-planning tool to prevent spending down your own retirement savings to take care of mom and dad in the nursing home," he explained.
+"We hope it’s something you never need, but it’s better to pay $300 a month for LTC than spend $60,000 a year for the next 10–15 years for nursing home care."

 "I’m seeing firsthand what happens when the money runs out—even when you’ve planned," Sandy said.
 "My husband and I are working with an investing professional to give us direction now.
 I am thankful we started early to save regularly for retirement."